Avena sterilis L.

 native to the Mediterranean

-Warm-temperate regions in deep, fertile soils to sandy soils, flooded paddy fields, rocky hillsides up to 2000 m elevation; a weed of cereal fields, olive groves, vineyards, waste places.
+warm-temperate regions in deep, fertile soils to sandy soils, flooded paddy fields, rocky hillsides up to 2000 m elevation; a weed of cereal fields, olive groves, vineyards, waste places

 Avena sterilis is an annual grass, to 180 cm tall, that has been considered a valuable pasture plant but is now a serious weed of cultivated cereals.
-It is primarily transported by man and grazing animals.
+It is primarily transported by humans and grazing animals.
 The florets are transported as an impurity in harvested cereals.
 The grains are highly viable.